json4s/muster/README.md

 * Classes initialized through a constructor only
 * Classes with type parameters
 * Support for maps with different keys than String
+* Allows choosing between different option treatments for formats that support omission instead of null

+Expected to be added next:
+* Support for scala enums
+* Support for renaming fields
 * Polymorphic classes/collections through a configurable type hint field and strategy

-Expected to be added next:
 * Support for using a map as an input source
-* Support for scala enums
 * Support for serializing and deserializing from mongodb
 * Support for writing bytebuffers (through the pickling format)
 * Support for writing akka.util.ByteString (through the pickling format)